Classic Motorcycle Build

 A Word About VIN Numbers

-If you are looking at an Ironhead Sportster project and there are no numbers on the base of a motor, beware.
+If you are looking at an Ironhead Sportster project and there are no numbers on the base of a motor, BEWARE.
 It's likely they were ground off intentionally (stolen motor).

-If you are looking to buy a 1970 or later Harley motor with no frame and registering it with the engine's VIN, it's not going to be the true Harley title.
+If you are looking to buy a 1970 or later Harley motor with no frame and try registering it with just the engine's VIN, it's not going to be the true Harley title.
 Someone else may be riding around in the frame with a different or aftermarket motor, and that bike is correctly titled from the frame number.
 If you get stopped and they run your VIN number, your bike could get impounded because there's another bike out there that is correctly registered with the same VIN.

 classic motorcycle build